enkidevs/curriculum/Java/Deadlocks/how-to-avoid-a-deadlock.md

 ---
 ## Content

+There 4 necessary and sufficient conditions for a **deadlock** to occur:

+ - Mutual Exclusion: only one process at a time can use the resource.
+ - Hold and Wait: process that is holding a resource can acquire further resources.
+ - No Preemption: resources are only freed after a process has finished executing.
+ - Circular Wait: there are at least two processes each waiting for each others resources.

 The four main strategies on how to tackle *deadlocks* are:

 - "Ostrich Algorithm" i.e. do nothing and hope that deadlocks never occur and if they happen kill processes one by one or reboot the system.